valk-lang/valk-legacy/ROADMAP.md

 - run command: valk run ...
 - 'clone' functions for classes in valk pkg
 - more compile condition functions
-- declare functions as unsafe ( unsafe fn {name} ), determines access to these functies for unsafe developers
 - success handling: myfunc() -> res { ... code ... }
 ```